 The U.S. Department Of Housing And Urban Development (HUD) which is the parent of The Federal Housing Administration (FHA) allows 100% gift of equity from the donor to a relative.
 However, on conventional mortgage loan programs, the mortgage lender wants to see that the person receiving the gift has 5% of their own funds for the down payment of the gift of equity home purchase.

-Gustan Cho Associates are experts at structuring gift of equity on home purchase transactions.
-Gustan Cho Associates are mortgage brokers licensed in 48 states, including Washington, DC, Puerto Rico, and the U.S. Virgin Islands.
-The team at Gustan Cho Associates has a national reputation of being able to do mortgage loans other lenders cannot do.
+Gustan Cho Associates specializes in effectively structuring gift of equity in home purchase transactions.
+As licensed mortgage brokers operating in 48 states, including Washington, DC, Puerto Rico, and the U.S. Virgin Islands, Gustan Cho Associates has garnered a nationwide reputation for successfully securing mortgage loans that may pose challenges for other lenders.